bigfantech-cloud/tf-k8s-argocd/README.md

 # Purpose

-> This is final implimentation Terraform code to `terraform apply`, not a module
+> This is final implementation Terraform code to `terraform apply`, not a module

 - To install ArgoCD in Kubernetes Cluster
 - Create ArgoCD Apps